|Basic InformationLatest NewsQuestions and AnswersLinksBook Reviews|

-In America, about 80% of families with children are composed of more than one child, meaning most children have brothers and sisters.
+Worldwide a large majority of families with children are composed of more than one child, meaning most children have brothers and sisters.
 Many children get a new sibling during their preschool years, either through birth or adoption.
 The addition of a new sibling can be a huge transition for young children to go through, as they must start to share attention, affection, and space with another young person for the first time.

 Parents can ease this change by preparing children well in advance for the upcoming birth or adoption.
 Caregivers should try to explain to kids, in age-appropriate language, what to expect and how their situation will likely change.
 Books and videos written in kid-friendly language and covering the topic of sibling introductions are available at many libraries and bookstores.
 Above all, caregivers should try to make existing children feel important and involved during this exciting time in the family's life.
 Young children can hold Mommy's hand during an ultrasound procedure, or draw pictures to decorate the new child's bedroom.
 Families can play games to come up with silly and serious names for the new arrival.
 Caregivers should also repeatedly emphasize that with the introduction of new family members comes new roles, which offer additional opportunities for purpose and meaning.
 For instance, caregivers can tell little Devon that he is now "Big Brother Devon" and that this means he will gain a playmate, and also someone new to love and care for.
 Although it's not necessary, caregivers can buy a small token (a new tee shirt, small toy, etc.) to present to older children when the new arrival first comes home, while reminding them that they are still special and important.